eddieshengyuwang/project_ada_akbar/README.md

  - Panama Papers dataframe on the cluster

- All the following are downloaded from World Bank Database
+ All the following are downloaded from [World Bank Dataset](https://data.worldbank.org)
  - GINI coefficient per country
  - Ease of Business coefficient per country
  - GDP per country